Simone Boye Sørensen: International career

-Boye made her debut for the senior Denmark women's national football team in December 2011, a 4–0 win over Chile at the São Paulo International Tournament.
+Boye made her debut for the senior Denmark national team in December 2011, a 4–0 win over Chile at the São Paulo International Tournament.
 She entered play as a substitute for Mariann Gajhede Knudsen on 83 minutes.

-An injury sustained at the 2013 Algarve Cup kept Boye out of contention for a place in Denmark's squad for UEFA Women's Euro 2013.
+An injury sustained at the 2013 Algarve Cup kept Boye out of contention for a place in Denmark's squad for UEFA Euro 2013.
 In November 2014, it was reported that national coach Nils Nielsen was building his team around Boye, who had shown some of the same defensive qualities as Denmark's male captain Daniel Agger.

-In 2017, Boye was named to Denmark's UEFA Women's Euro 2017 squad.
+In 2017, Boye was named to Denmark's UEFA Euro 2017 squad.
+She decided the penalty shootout in the semi-final against Austria and sent Denmark into their first ever European Championship final.